Pro

 • SEO teams submitting sitemaps and validating crawler access

-• Technical marketers adopting llms.txt on the blog subdomain
+• Technical marketers validating standard discovery files on the blog subdomain

 • Anyone publishing on Obsurfable's hosted blog who wants standard discovery files without manual maintenance